asclepius/paulkulyk.com/README.markdown

 # About

 This is the data for Jason Rudolph's [blog](http://jasonrudolph.com/blog "http://jasonrudolph.com/blog") and [website](http://jasonrudolph.com "http://jasonrudolph.com").
-It is automatically transformed by [Jekyll](http://github.com/mojombo/jekyll) into a static site whenever I push this repository to GitHub.
+I use [Jekyll](http://github.com/mojombo/jekyll) to transform the content of this repo into the static site hosted at [jasonrudolph.com](http://jasonrudolph.com "http://jasonrudolph.com").

 # License